 “Go paperless”, “go green” or “save trees” are common messages that many organisations use to promote a switch from communication on paper to to electronic transactions and communications.
 The organisation TwoSides monitors this type of messages in order to debunk the myths.

 The information and communication technology, ICT industry sector, is "the manufacturing and services industries whose products primarily fulfil or enable the function of information processing and communication by electronic means”, defined by OECD.
 According to the European commission in 2020 the ICT industry accounts for 5-9% of the world's electricity use.
-The energy use alone stands for more than 2% of global greenhouse gas emissions.
-This is as much emissions as all air traffic in the world.
+The emissions from the energy use alone stood for more than 2% of global greenhouse gas emissions in 2020.

 "The growth of the ICT sector in recent years has been unprecedented and is projected to keep that steady pace," writes the mobile network operators' organisation GSMA Europe, which also states that there are growing concerns about the industry’s environmental footprint.